SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 Father came back different.
 The softness gone from his face.
 His mouth a hard line.
 His hands always near his weapons.
 At night I heard him talking with the other men, his voice low and angry.
 "Bitter vengeance," my uncle called it later, when he thought I wasn't listening.
 "Your father has bitter vengeance for soldiers and all white people now.
 Because of what they did to your mother."

-I understood the anger even if I didn't understand death.
+I understood the anger, even if I didn't understand death.
 The soldiers had taken her.
 Had hurt her for no reason.
 Had made father's face turn to stone.

 After many moons, my father took a new wife.
 A woman from another family whose husband had died the winter before.
-She was kind to me, gentle, and in time I learned to call her mother too.
+She was kind to me, gentle, and in time, I learned to call her mother too.
 She gave my father two daughters, Nashta first, then the baby.
 She did the work my first mother had done: grinding meal, gathering plants, making our clothes.
 She cared for me when I was sick.
 She smiled when I climbed too high in the mesquite trees.

-One evening she called me to the fire and pressed something into my palm.
+One evening, she called me to the fire and pressed something into my palm.
 The tiny shell bead my first mother had given me, moon-pale and smooth, its ridged face polished soft by my small fingers.
 I'd kept it wrapped in a scrap of hide, afraid to lose it.

 "You should wear it," she said quietly.
 Her hands moved quick and sure, braiding a thin strip of rawhide.
 "So it stays close."